Sound Shapes

-Sound Shapes is a 2012 video game designed by Jessica Mak and Shaw-Han Liem and developed by Queasy Games for PlayStation 3, PlayStation 4, and PlayStation Vita.
-The game is a side-scrolling platform game with a musical focus.
-The game also features the ability to create levels and share levels with other users.
+Sound Shapes is a music and platform video game developed by Queasy Games and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation Vita.
+It was originally released in 2012 and a port for the PlayStation 4 was released in 2013.
+The game, designed by Jessica Mak and Shaw-Han Liem, is a side-scrolling platform game with a musical focus.
+The game also features the ability to create and share levels with other users.
 The Vita version of the game features use of the touch screen and back touch pad to place sounds of different musical instruments during creation of levels.
 Sound Shapes was shown at industry conference E3 in 2011 and picked up nominations for best of show award from media sites including IGN, 1UP, and Electric Playground.
-It also received 2 Game Critics Awards (Best Mobile and Best Casual).
+It also received 2 Game Critics Awards (Best Mobile and Best Casual), and received three nominations at the 16th Annual D.I.C.E.
+Awards.

 At the Spike Video Game Awards 2011, it was announced that Deadmau5 would be contributing songs and sound material to the project.

 Beck has contributed 3 new songs to the game: "Cities", "Touch the People", and "Spiral Staircase".
-These are still exclusive to the game as of 2017, despite fan desire to see them released digitally.
+These are still exclusive to the game as of 2025, despite fan desire to see them released digitally.

 It was included on the "Best of PlayStation Network Vol. 1" compilation disc, released 18 June 2013.